Beer & Cheese Stuffed Pumpkin

 Using a sharp knife, cut a wide circle around the pumpkin stem and remove the top.
 Scrape out seeds and any loose fibers from inside the pumpkin (compost or reserve seeds for another use).
 Season the pumpkin flesh with a drizzle of olive oil and The Usual, using your fingers to distribute the spices.

-Combine the broth and beer in a measuring cup and mix the cheeses together in bowl.
+Combine the broth and beer in a measuring cup and mix the cheeses together in a bowl.

 When the coals are glowing red and covered with a fine gray ash, place the skillet over indirect heat and bake until pumpkin is tender and the filling is gently simmering and puffed, about 1 hour.
 Allow the pumpkin to rest at least 10 minutes.
-To serve, remove the top and slice the pumpkin in half vertically, and then slice halves into wedges and serve in shallow bowls.
+To serve, remove the top and slice the pumpkin in half vertically, and then slice halves into wedges and serve in shallow bowls, garnished with an additional sprinkling of salt as needed.
 Guests should use a spoon to scoop up the cheesy bread stuffing and tender pumpkin flesh, leaving the rind.